-- Proactive management of ESG risks and opportunities is integrated into our long-term business strategy. - The Board's committees have robust, independent oversight of various ESG topics, including the Audit Committee's oversight of cybersecurity and compliance matters, the Talent Committee's oversight of human capital management, and the ESG Committee's oversight of governance, product quality, corporate reputation and other sustainability matters. - We have established clear ESG goals and are taking action to make progress toward them over time.
-We have embedded certain ESG metrics into the Company Scorecard. - We actively engage shareholders and other stakeholders to understand their ESG priorities and and address any questions or concerns. - Our first ESG Report was published in June 2022.
-We are preparing our second ESG Report, which we expect to publish in June 2023.
+- Proactive management of ESG risks and opportunities is integrated into our long-term business strategy. - The Board's committees have robust, independent oversight of various ESG topics, including the Audit Committee's oversight of cybersecurity and compliance matters, the Talent Committee's oversight of human capital management, and the ESG Committee's oversight of governance, product quality, corporate reputation and other sustainability matters. - We have established clear and measurable ESG initiatives and are taking action to make progress toward them over time.
+For information about our efforts and progress on these initiatives, please visit our website at www.organon.com/about-organon/ environmental-social-governance. - We actively engage shareholders and other stakeholders to understand their ESG priorities and address any questions or concerns. - Our second ESG Report was published in June 2023.
+We are preparing our third ESG Report, which we expect to publish in Summer 2024.

-Our Directors and Director Nominees (Page 29)
+Our Continuing Directors and Director Nominees (Page 31)